StateSmith/StateSmith/docs/about.md

 #### Other notes

 * Examples are embedded directly into the documentation.
-Similar to mermaid, but using PlantUML instead.
-* Make PlantUML work out of the box https://github.com/StateSmith/StateSmith/issues/438
 * Documentation looks good in dark and light modes
-* I took a stab at making a logo.
+* We talked about a logo at one point so I took a stab at making one.
 Lightbulbs are always used to demo state machines, so it takes inspiration for that.
 It's a lightbulb that's transitioning into code.
 It came out better than my forge ideas, but it's just one idea, i'm sure there are other good ones.

 ## TODO
-* fix the hero graphic on main page
 * use the current binary, not a hardcoded downloaded binary
 * package manager support
+* Force makefiles to run before github pages are generated

+## FUTURE WORK
+* Make yED and drawio.svg examples for each statemachine_reference example.
+  Make a dropdown that can select between plantuml/yed/drawio examples
 * google analytics support to track broken pages
-* Add a link to allow readers to file feedback bugs in the footer
+* Add a link to allow readers to file documentation feedback in the footer
-* Force makefiles to run before github pages are generated
 * open the sidebar for the current section
-* disable the old wiki
+* disable the old wiki once this is merged in